 Day 3 – Sea of Galilee

-This day is devoted to a completion of the review of significant Christian sites around the Sea of Galilee will begin with a Sail on the Sea of Galilee, and then a visit to teh Sea of Galilee Boat, Magdala, Church of the Multiplication of Loaves and Fishes, Church of the Primacy of Peter, and Mount of Beatitudes.
+This day is devoted to a completion of the review of significant Christian sites around the Sea of Galilee will begin with a Sail on the Sea of Galilee, and then a visit to teh Sea of Galilee Boat, Magdala, Church of the Multiplication of Loaves and Fish, Church of the Primacy of Peter, and Mount of Beatitudes.

 Day 4 – Emmaus and Gethsemane